Lukas-234/Motorbike-suspension-model/README.md

 ##criteria##

-## Where to find all numerical methods
+## Where to find all numerical methods in the code
 Interpolation:
 449-492